nephantes/debrowser_bioconductor_release/README.md

----
-output:
-  pdf_document:
-    keep_tex: yes
----
 # DEBrowser:
 Interactive Differential Expression Analysis Tool

 # Introduction

-Differential gene expression analysis has become an increasingly popular tool in determining and viewing up and/or down experssed genes between two sets of samples.
-The goal of Differential gene expression analysis is to find genes or transcripts whose difference in expression, when accounting for the variance within condition, is higher than expected by chance.
+Differential expression (DE) analysis has become an increasingly popular tool in determining and viewing up and/or down experssed genes between two sets of samples.
+The goal of differential gene expression analysis is to find genes or transcripts whose difference in expression, when accounting for the variance within condition, is higher than expected by chance.
 [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is